CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 ![Remediate a resource](../Images/inventory.png)

-3. Notice the total number of resources: **20**
+3. Notice the total number of resources are around : **20**

 > ⭐ Notice: <br>
 > The total number of resources are the ones which are connected to Security Center and NOT the total number of resources that you have in your subscriptions/s.

-4. Notice the number of **unhealthy resources: 14** (resources with active recommendations based on the selected filter)
+4. Notice the number of **unhealthy resources are around : 14** (resources with active recommendations based on the selected filter)

 5. Notice the **unmonitored resources: 0** (indicates if there are resources with Log Analytics agent deployed but with health issues).
 Since we enabled the auto-provisioning in the previous module, all existing VMs are covered and connected = monitored.

 6. Use the **Filter by name** box to search for **linux**.
 You should now see a filtered view containing your desired resource: *asclab-linux*

 7. Hover on the **recommendations** column to see a tooltip with the active recommendations.
-You should expect to see **8 active out of 16** recommendations – these are the recommendations you must attend.
+You should expect to see **8 active out of around 16** recommendations – these are the recommendations you must attend.

 8. Open the resource health pane by selecting the resource.
 Click on **asclab-linux**.
 You can also right click on any resource and select **view resource**.